 Final Thoughts: Pros and Cons of Living in Mexico as an Expat

 Having said this, Mexico is not the cheapest or safest expat destination.
-If you’re on a very tight budget, you may find Southeast Asia or Eastern Europe to be more affordable.
+If you’re on a very tight budget, there are other countries in Southeast Asia and Eastern Europe that are more affordable options to consider.
 These regions are slightly safer as well.
-If you prefer Latin America, there are cheaper countries in the region that are worth looking into.
-Colombia, Guatemala, and Peru come to mind.
+If you prefer living in Latin America, there are other countries in the region that are cheaper.
+Colombia, Guatemala, Argentina, and Peru come to mind.

 Are you living in Mexico?
 Share your experience in the comments below!